cryptowerk/docs.cryptowerk.com/content/faq/5-lookupInfo.md

 metaTitle: "FAQ - Verifying Data Integrity"
 metaDescription: "Cryptowerk FAQ - Verifying Data Integrity"
 ---
+## What is a lookupInfo and how is it used?
+Through the ***lookupInfo*** you can provide your own information that later helps you looking up your data where you want to put your Seal.
+This can be any text string.
+You will find the ***lookupInfo*** in the Seal, that helps you to look up info in your local database.

 ## Can the lookupInfo only be used when using callbacks?

 No, the ***lookupInfo*** can also be used without a callback.
 Cryptowerk returns the ***lookupInfo*** in the `/verify` call (only if it was supplied originally in the `/register` call) and in addition it is included in the Seal.
 You can find the ***lookupInfo*** in the Seal contained in “operations” called “document info”.